 Dianic practices are inspired by the awareness that Goddesses have been known throughout time, by many names, and in numerous cultures worldwide.

-Dianic seasonal rituals celebrate the mythic cycle of the Goddess within the earth's seasonal cycles of birth, death, and regeneration, and their correspondence to the female life cycle.
+Dianic seasonal rituals celebrate the mythic cycle of the Goddess within the earth's seasonal cycles of birth, death, and regeneration, and their correspondence to the entire female life cycle.

 Dianic tradition is celebrated in exclusively female-only circles.
+Women of all sexual orientations are welcome to partic

-Power is sourced through our wombs, and female embodied magic.
+Power is sourced through female embodied magic.

 Dianics honor the female body as a manifestation of Goddess in all Her glorious diversity of color, size, and shape.